+Something else.
 A beautiful recipe!
 As I didn't have a 'hinge grill' I therefor wrapped the individual fish portions in foil then cooked on the BBQ, that way the fish is cooking in the marinate and less cleaning. - 10 Feb 2009

 Used different ingredients.
 Substituted Tarragon for parsley.
 Yummy! - 14 Feb 2011

 Just finished eating. used whiting, in small oven grill.
 Easy and delish.
 Had no parsley, so used a bit tarragon.
 Magnificent!
 Served with Cajun Dirty Rice and a small salad. - 14 Feb 2011